');

 About Hunter, ND

-Hunter is a small community in North Dakota with a population of 271 residents.
-The median household income is $75,000 per year, which is above the national average.
-The median age in Hunter is 39.6 years.
+Hunter is a small community located in North Dakota with a population of 271 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $75,000 per year, which is 0% below the national median of $75,149.
+The median age of 39.6 years is close to the US median age of 38.9 years.

 Cost of Living in Hunter, ND